php-fig/fig-standards/proposed/PSR-Cache.md

 *    Arrays - indexed, associative and multidimensional.
 *    Object - those that support the PHP serialize functionality.

+All data passed into the Implementing Library must be returned exactly as passed.
+If this is not possible for whatever reason than it is preferable to respond with a cache miss than with corrupted data.

 ## Single Objects

 ### Factory

+The main focus of the Cache\Factory object is to accept a key from the Calling Library and return the associated Cache\Item object.
+The majority of the Factory object's implementation is up to the Implementing Library, including all configuration, initialization and the injection itself into the Calling Library.

 ```php